Douglasmyu/PageFlow/README.md

 ## Authentication

 - **Google Authentication**
-    Use your google account to login/
+    Use your google account to login or use your email and we'll send you a magic link(no password)
 <!-- # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.